pollination/pollination-docs/rhino-plugin/pollination-commands/po_addrooms.md

----
-description: Convert closed geometries to rooms.
-New created rooms contains default energy and radiance properties.
-Use &quot;Pollination&quot; command to open Room Manager to check and edit each room.
----

 # PO_AddRooms

 Convert closed geometries to rooms.
 New created rooms contains default energy and radiance properties.
 Use &quot;Pollination&quot; command to open Room Manager to check and edit each room.